Shortlisting is an integral part of the recruiting process. That's why it's critical to speed up the process.

 - Updated frequently: Shortlist your candidates constantly.
 Creating strong candidate shortlists is a continuous process.
 It can be a helpful, timesaving tool if you are in the habit of pre-qualifying candidates for open and prospective vacancies.
 For example, you may choose to keep a shortlist of candidates for future openings.

-With those factors in mind, here are the six simple steps to shortlist candidates.
+With those factors in mind, here are the seven simple steps to shortlist candidates.

 How to shortlist candidates for interviews

 You should develop your shortlist criteria based on the most up-to-date version of the job description.
 What qualifications, skills, and competence does the role require?
 It can be helpful to cross-check the criteria with an experienced employee in that role or a relevant team leader.